zhenchengfang/PPR-Meta/README.md

 ### 3. Run PPR-Meta with specified threshold

   For each input sequence, PPR-Meta will output three scores (between 0 to 1), representing the probability that the sequence belongs to a phage, chromosome or plasmid.
 By default, the prediction of PPR-Meta is the category with the highest score.
 Users can also specify a threshold.
 In this way, a sequence with a highest score lower than the threshold will be labelled as "uncertain".
 In general, with a higher threshold, the percentage of uncertain predictions will be higher while the remaining predictions will be more reliable.
 For example, if you want to get reliable phage and plasmid sequences in the file "example.fna", you can take 0.7 as the threshold.
-Please execute:
+Please run PPR_Meta using -t option:

-    ./PPR_Meta example.fna result.csv 0.7 (by executable file)
+    ./PPR_Meta example.fna result.csv -t 0.7 (by executable file)
     or
+    PPR_Meta('example.fna','result.csv','-t','0.7') (by MATLAB script)

+### 4. Run PPR-Meta over a large file

+  If the RAM of your machine is small, or your file is very large, you can you -b option to let the program read the file in block to reduce the memory requirements and speed up the program.
+For example, if you want to let the program to predict 1000 sequences at a time, please execute:

+    ./PPR_Meta example.fna result.csv -b 1000 (by executable file)
+    or
-    PPR_Meta('example.fna','result.csv','0.7') (by MATLAB script)
+    PPR_Meta('example.fna','result.csv','-b','1000') (by MATLAB script)

+The default value of -b is 10000.

-### 4. Run PPR-Meta in virtual machine
+### 5. Run PPR-Meta in virtual machine

   We recommend that non-computer professionals run PPR-Meta in this way.
 The virtual machine version of PPR-Meta run through the executable file (see item 1 above).
 Please refer to [Manual.pdf](http://cqb.pku.edu.cn/ZhuLab/PPR_Meta/Manual.pdf) or the [video guide](http://cqb.pku.edu.cn/ZhuLab/PPR_Meta/Video_Guide.mp4) for a step by step guide to see how to run PPR-Meta in the vertual machine.